 The battery cover, therefore, brings the expansion to 8 weeks of use (all the figures are dependent on how much light you use, how many page turns you make and your wireless network usage).
 The cover actually works by slowly charging the Oasis internal battery up again, so in theory, if you detach the two parts - perhaps because you want the lightest option to slip into your jacket pocket on a long day trip - then you're walking out with a full battery.

 The battery cover magnetically attaches to the Oasis and there's a nice precise action to it.
 The cover then neatly flaps over, again held in place with magnets.
 There's a high quality finish to everything, and a seamless precision, although it's currently only available in leather, with a choice of three colours.

 To charge the battery cover it needs to be connected to the Oasis and the charge is then passed through one device to the other.
 There's a battery display accessed via the top navigation bar, where you can see the relative percentages of both batteries.

-However, we've used our Kindle Paperwhite in the official leather case in all conditions.
+However, we've always used our Kindle Paperwhite in the official leather case.
 It's a really solid cover, encasing the whole device, meaning we've been less concerned about taking it to the beach or throwing it in a bag, because it's protected on all sides.
 As nice as the Oasis battery cover is, it doesn't have that same level of ruggedness.
 The sides remain exposed, so this is perhaps a Kindle that will need a little more kindness than the encased Paperwhite.

 Kindle Oasis review: Why don't you just get an iPad?